 - Describe the rules of the competition in your introduction.
 What consequences did the rules have for your design decisions?
 Use the appropriate equations in your answer.
-You may do this in a numbered list, but please use full sentences.

 - Explain equilibrium, heat, heat transfer and all the mechanisms that perform heat transfer.
 Discuss which of these mechanisms applied to your design.

-- Define what thermal insulation is and the different types of Thermodynamic systems
+- Define what thermal insulation is and the different types of Thermodynamic systems.

 - Discuss minimal design and its importance.